On some orthogonalization schemes in Tensor Train format

-\begin{remark} Notice that by construction the condition number of $\mat{G}$ is the square of the one of $\mat{A}$.
-Consequently if the condition number of $\mat{A}$ associated with the set of input vectors $\set{A}$ is larger than the inverse of the squared root of the working precision of the considered arithmetic, e.g., $u_{64}\approx 10^{-16}$ for 64-bit calculation, the associated Gram matrix $\mat{G}$ is numerically singular and its Cholesky decomposition is no longer defined.
-This constitutes the main practical drawback of this method. \end{remark}
+\begin{remark} Note that, by construction, the condition number of $\mat{G}$ is the square of that of $\mat{A}$.
+Consequently, if the condition number of $\mat{A}$ associated with the set of input vectors $\set{A}$ is greater than the inverse of the square root of the working precision of the arithmetic considered , e.g., $u_{64}\approx 10^{-16}$ for 64-bit computation, the associated Gram matrix $\mat{G}$ is numerically singular and its Cholesky decomposition is no longer defined.
+This is the main practical drawback of this method. \end{remark}